thunderrabbit/barefoot_rob/content/events/2023/04/22cuddle-party-event-in-tokyo.en.md

 We do two main things at Cuddle Parties:

-    Practice consent.
+1. Practice consent.<br>
   A key part of Cuddle Parties is learning how to communicate your desires and how to respect others' requests.
-    Consensual platonic touch.
+2. Consensual platonic touch.<br>
   Optionally experience and appreciate caring touch from other like-minded people.

 We’ll start with an opening circle to get us settled.
 We’ll then go through the rules of Cuddle Party